 “As a Congregation, we’re fairly flexible in our work, spirituality, and charism.
 We’re not just educators, we’re also pastoral,” he said.
 “This flexibility makes it easier to move from one place to another or from one level of society to another.”

 Alvin grew up on a farm in Amherstburg, Ontario.
 His parents, Elwood and Ilene, were devout Catholics and he attended Mass every Sunday and on Holy days with his seven siblings.
 It was at his parish, St. John the Baptist, that he first met the Basilians, who had served the parish for 60 or 70 years.
 When Alvin discerned that he would become a Basilian this was the life he envisioned – ministering to a parish in small Ontario town.
 He was about to find out just how much more Basilan life had in store.

-Following graduation, he entered the Noviciate in Rochester.
+Following graduation, he entered the Basilian novitiate in Rochester, New York.
 Summers were spent at the Basilian retreat, Strawberry Island, where the novices were responsible for the day-to-day chores.
 While others in his class didn’t like the work much, it reminded Alvin of growing up on the farm.

-He’s feeling the strain of trying to fulfill the needs of so many people, when there’s so few Basilians.
-In addition to the marriage and funeral masses, his days are filled with meetings with various committees, as well as ministering to the nearby elementary school.
+He recently retired as pastor at St. Anne’s Church in Houston, Texas.
+The parish has been labelled the “flagship parish of the Congregation”, as it is comprised of over 4000 families and draws from a range of ethnic and socioeconomic backgrounds.
+He felt the strain of trying to fulfill the needs of so many people, when there’s so few Basilians.
+In addition to the marriage and funeral Masses, his days were filled with meetings for various committees, as well as ministering to the nearby elementary school.

 He relies on his excellent relationships with the lay people and he can find refuge by going back to his rural roots – tending a vegetable garden at the church.